Chapter 15 – Prayojana-tattva – Prema

 raudra—anger; bébhatsa—disaster; bhaya—fearfulness; païca-vidha-bhakte—in five

-kinds of devotees; gauëa—indirect; sapta-rasa—seven kinds of mellows; haya
+kinds of devotees; gauëa—indirect; sapta-rasa—seven kinds of mellows; haya—

 there are.

-In addition to the five direct mellows, there are seven indirect mellows, known as
+In addition to the five direct mellows, there are seven indirect

 laughter, wonder, chivalry, compassion, anger, disgust and fear.